 According to him, “the Russian side has already received a request for registration

-such a loan.
-After that, N. Korbut had to admit
+such a loan."
+After this, N. Korbut had to admit

-that the volume of placement can be up to 10 billion rubles. in 2008 He
+that the volume of placement could be up to 10 billion rubles. in 2008 He

 he only clarified that “this will not be a one-time placement, but in tranches.”